Auburn Bulletin 2024-2025

 ARTS 3840 INTRODUCTION TO HAND-BUILT CERAMICS (3) STU.
 6. Pr.
 (ARTS 2100 or ARTS 2150) and ARTS 1110 and ARTS 1210.
 Departmental approval.
 Introduction to handforming methods for sculpture and vessel forms in clay.
 Work with glazes and firing.

 ARTS 3850 INTERMEDIATE CERAMICS (3) STU.
 6. Pr.
-ARTS 2100 and ARTS 2150 and ARTS 3840.
+(ARTS 2100 and ARTS 2150) and ARTS 1220 and ARTS 1230 and (ARTS 3820 or ARTS 3840).
 Departmental approval.
-Individual approaches to ceramic sculpture and vessel forms, with emphasis on stylistic and conceptual concerns.
+Individual approaches to ceramic sculpture and vessel forms, techniques building on previous experience with hand-building and/or wheel-throwing, with emphasis on stylistic and conceptual concerns.

 ARTS 3920 INTERNSHIP IN STUDIO ART/ART HISTORY (3) AAB/PRA.
 15. SU.
 Junior standing and 3.0 GPA in major and completion of at least two 3000-level courses in ARTF, ARTH, or ATLA major.
 Internships appropriate to the major with a departmental-approved sponsor providing hands-on, practical learning experiences in a professional setting.